Home » Timber Frame Construction Details » Masonry/Concrete to Timber » Welded Steel Knife Plate to Timber Post

 Welded Steel Knife Plate to Timber Post

-There are several methods for securing a timber post to a solid poured concrete pier, slab or foundation.
-With a welded steel knife plate to timber post, a flat piece of plate steel with rebar fingers is embedded in to the concrete.
-Then the elevated post base is attached to the timber post through a knife plate which is held together with a steel pin and a couple of pegs to hide everything.
-After the frame is installed you simply weld the steel plate to the bottom of the knife plate post base joining everything together.
+Several methods include securing a timber post to a solid poured concrete pier, slab, or foundation.
+A flat piece of plate steel with rebar fingers is embedded into the concrete with a welded steel knife plate to the timber post.
+Then, the elevated post base is attached to the timber post through a knife plate, which is held together with a steel pin and a couple of pegs to hide everything.
+After installing the frame, you weld the steel plate to the bottom of the knife plate post base, joining everything together.

 Download the PDF